Xilinx/Vitis-AI/dsa/XVDPU-TRD/README.md

 #### 5.2.3 Run Resnet50 Example

-The TRD project has generated the matching model file in '$TRD_HOME/prj/app/' path for the default settings.
-If the user change the DPUCVDX8G settings.
-The model need to be created again.
+The TRD project has generated the matching model file in '$TRD_HOME/app' path for the default settings.
+If changing the settings of DPUCVDX8G, the model need to be created again.

 This part is about how to run the Resnet50 example.

-Use the balenaEtcher tool to flash '$TRD_HOME/vitis_prj/package_out/sd_card.img' into SD card, insert the SD card with the image into the destination board and power-on it.
+Use the balenaEtcher tool to flash '$TRD_HOME/vitis_prj/package_out/sd_card.img.gz' into SD card, insert the SD card with the image into the destination board and power-on it.
+After Linux booting on board, firstly install the Vitis AI Runtime (follow the steps in the document https://github.com/Xilinx/Vitis-AI/blob/master/setup/vck190/README.md) .
-After Linux booting on board, copy the folder '$TRD_HOME/app' in this TRD to the target folder "~/", then run below commands:
+Then copy the folder '$TRD_HOME/app' in this TRD to the target folder "~/", and run below commands:

 ```
 % cd ~/app/model/